 03. 2019 Q70

 The mid-size Q70 luxury sedan has been in production since 2013, and much like the smaller Q50, it hasn’t seen too many updates.
 The most recent restyling was conducted in 2016, and the 2019 Infiniti Q70 will continue, more or less, exactly where its predecessor’s journey had come to an end.
 Although still not at a level showcased in its German counterparts, interior refinement and sublime exterior design are what make the Q70 what it is.
 Of course, more advanced features like the infotainment system are somewhat outdated, and some newer additions to the market are nowhere to be seen despite the Q70’s flagship status.

 The same can probably be said about its powertrain options since a 330-horsepower 3.7L V6 and a 420-horsepower 5.6L V8 don’t exactly feel like they’re contemporary options.
 Although quite potent, both of them struggle with fuel efficiency.
-The former only manages 20 or 21 mpg combined depending on a chosen drivetrain configuration, while the latter returns either 19 or 18 mpg combined.
-Luckily for prospective Infiniti Q70 buyers, the mid-size luxury car also offers a hybrid model which pairs a 3.5L V6 with an electric motor for 30 mpg combined.
+The former only manages 20 or 21 mpg combined depending on a chosen drivetrain configuration, while the latter returns either 19 or 18 mpg overall.
+Luckily for prospective Infiniti Q70 buyers, the mid-size luxury car also offers a hybrid model which pairs a 3.5L V6 with an electric motor for 30 miles to the gallon.
 One possible downside is the fact that hybrids aren’t available with a longer wheelbase which is exclusively reserved for traditional internal combustion models.

 02. 2019 QX60